One of our clients is curious about the differences between Flat vs Comfort fit wedding bands. Here is what she wrote:

 Flat standard fit wedding bands for men:

 Thank you for sharing your feedback on the strong blue fluorescence within your Brian Gavin Signature diamond.
-A lot of people express concern about blue fluorescence when buying diamonds from the Brian Gavin Blue collection of blue fluorescent diamonds, thankfully all that concern seems to just disappear once they open the box and see how incredible out diamonds sparkle!
+A lot of people express concern about blue fluorescence when buying diamonds from the Brian Gavin Blue collection of blue fluorescent diamonds.
+Thankfully all that concern seems to just disappear once they open the box and see how incredible out diamonds sparkle!

-As you can see, the inside of the ring shank is flat, while the outer edge of the ring is round, which is why it’s described as a “half-round” wedding band.
-If both the inner and outer edge of the ring were rounded, it would be known as a comfort fit style wedding band.
+As you can see, the inside of the ring shank is flat, while the outer edge of the ring is round.
+In fact, that is why it’s described as a “half-round” wedding band.
+In the event that both the inner and outer edge of the ring was rounded, it would be known as a comfort fit style wedding band.